 Insurgency in Ethiopia and Silence in Eritrea

-Critics argue that insurgencies inside Ethiopia are often framed as defensive, liberatory, historically inevitable, or morally understandable.
-Meanwhile, comparable armed resistance against Eritrea’s authoritarian system is not promoted by the same voices.
+Insurgencies within Ethiopia are often framed in sympathetic terms—described as defensive, liberatory, historically inevitable, or morally understandable—while comparable armed resistance against Eritrea’s authoritarian system does not receive the same level of amplification from the same voices.

 Genocide Rhetoric and the Outrage Economy

-Critics challenge the repeated use of genocide rhetoric.
-They argue that genocide language attracts donor attention, media coverage, social media amplification, lobbying power, and international pressure.
-The concern is not that atrocities should be minimized.
-The concern is that catastrophic terminology can become a tool of mobilization.
+Repeated use of genocide rhetoric has also been challenged on similar grounds.
+The argument is that genocide framing attracts disproportionate donor attention, media coverage, social media amplification, lobbying influence, and international political pressure.
+The concern is not to minimize atrocities, but to question how catastrophic terminology can be repurposed as a tool of mobilization.

 The Humanitarian Cloak and Career Infrastructure

-Critics argue that the humanitarian cloak is the most powerful part of the ecosystem.
-Books, exhibitions, GoFundMe campaigns, YouTube shows, TikTok lives, X subscriptions, speaking events, advocacy panels, and diaspora conferences are framed as victim defense, awareness raising, truth telling, and humanitarian concern.
+The humanitarian framing is often described as the most powerful component of this broader ecosystem.
+Books, exhibitions, GoFundMe campaigns, YouTube programs, TikTok livestreams, X subscriptions, speaking engagements, advocacy panels, and diaspora conferences are frequently presented as efforts centered on victim advocacy, awareness-raising, truth-telling, and humanitarian concern.

 The Millions Raised For the Cause of “Amhara”

-The financial dimension is central.
-Publicly visible fundraising tied to Amhara suffering narratives exceeds approximately 2.9 million dollars based on identified campaigns and reported totals discussed in the research process.
-This includes emergency funds, child sponsorship programs, media campaigns, exhibition production, and diaspora appeals.
+The financial dimension is a central concern in this discussion.
+Publicly visible fundraising linked to Amhara suffering narratives is estimated to exceed approximately 2.9 million dollars, based on identified campaigns and reported totals referenced during the research process.
+This includes emergency relief funds, child sponsorship initiatives, media campaigns, exhibition production costs, and diaspora-driven appeals.

-Critics emphasize that this is only the surface layer.
-It does not include TikTok livestreams, YouTube monetization, X subscriptions, Telegram donation drives, church collections, conference donations, speaking fees, book royalties, exhibition revenue, private donor transfers, cash collections, or undisclosed organizational movement of funds.
+However, this figure represents only the visible layer of activity.
+It does not account for additional revenue streams such as TikTok livestream donations, YouTube monetization, X subscriptions, Telegram-based fundraising, church collections, conference contributions, speaking fees, book royalties, exhibition income, private donor transfers, cash-based collections, or potentially undisclosed organizational financial flows.

 Follow the Money

-The table below is not a forensic audit.
-It is a public transparency map.
-It lists campaigns, references, and support structures discussed in the thesis.
-Some amounts were publicly visible.
-Some were reported in commentary.
-Some links represent related procurement or support discourse rather than fundraiser totals.
+The table below is not a forensic audit but a public transparency map.
+It compiles campaigns, references, and support structures discussed throughout the thesis.
+Some figures are drawn from publicly visible fundraising totals, others from reported commentary, and some entries reflect related procurement, advocacy, or support activity rather than confirmed fundraiser amounts.

 Fundraising and Media Money Trail Table